-15.11.3 TCCR1C - Timer/Counter1 Control Register C
+14.10.3 Timer/Counter1 Control Register C - TCCR1C

-Bit 7 - FOC1A: Force Output Compare for Channel A
+• Bit 7 - FOC1A: Force Output Compare for Channel A

-Bit 6 - FOC1B: Force Output Compare for Channel B
+• Bit 6 - FOC1B: Force Output Compare for Channel B

 The FOC1A/FOC1B bits are only active when the WGM13:0 bits specifies a non-PWM mode.
+However, for ensuring compatibility with future devices, these bits must be set to zero when TCCR1A is written when operating in a PWM mode.
 When writing a logical one to the FOC1A/FOC1B bit, an immediate compare match is forced on the Waveform Generation unit.
 The OC1A/OC1B output is changed according to its COM1x1:0 bits setting.
 Note that the FOC1A/FOC1B bits are implemented as strobes.
 Therefore it is the value present in the COM1x1:0 bits that determine the effect of the forced compare.

 A FOC1A/FOC1B strobe will not generate any interrupt nor will it clear the timer in Clear Timer on Compare match (CTC) mode using OCR1A as TOP.

 The FOC1A/FOC1B bits are always read as zero.

-15.11.4 TCNT1H and TCNT1L - Timer/Counter1
+14.10.4 Timer/Counter1 - TCNT1H and TCNT1L

 The two Timer/Counter I/O locations (TCNT1H and TCNT1L, combined TCNT1) give direct access, both for read and for write operations, to the Timer/Counter unit 16-bit counter.
-To ensure that both the high and low bytes are read and written simultaneously when the CPU accesses these registers, the access is performed using an 8-bit eorary High Byte Register (TEMP).
+To ensure that both the high and low bytes are read and written simultaneously when the CPU accesses these registers, the access is performed using an 8-bit temporary High Byte Register (TEMP).
 This temporary register is shared by all the other 16-bit registers.
-See "Accessing 16-bit Registers" on page 106.
+See "Accessing 16-bit Registers" on page 107.